 Although the positions of president and vice president normally change every year or two the Treasurer/Secretary position is normally held for a much greater length of time.
 This was especially true of Secretary/Treasurer G Frank Atkins, sometimes known as “Brandy Atkins” to his friends, who staunchly held the position from its inception in 1912 until his death in 1956.

 - Charter members and minutes of meetings 1912-1933

 - Minutes of meetings 1934-1956

 - Minutes of meetings 1964-1980

-- An incomplete listing of presidents, vice presidents, treasurers and secretaries
+- Listing of members, presidents, vice presidents, treasurers and secretaries 1912-1985

 The following is an article written by LCol John Strathy for the Rifleman Magazine for the 70th anniversary of the club in 1982: